-(Important Note: Please double and triple check for "missing parts".
-If it's one thing our factory does very well, it is ensuring all the parts are there, down to the very last screw.
-If you think something is missing, please check again before contacting us, as, more than likely, it will be there).
+(Important Note: If it's one thing our factory does very well, it is ensuring all the parts are there, down to the very last screw.
+If you think something is missing, please triple check before contacting us, as, more than likely, it will be there).